taha-naveed/predictive-analysis-of-e-commerce-user-ratings/README.md

 4. **Causation vs. Correlation:** The analysis underscores the need to understand that correlation does not imply causation.
 Even highly correlated features may not necessarily be causal factors in rating predictions.
 Additional domain knowledge may be required to make more informed decisions.

-Overall, the portfolio task successfully achieved the stated tasks, providing valuable insights into the importance of feature selection and data splitting in the context of rating prediction in e-commerce datasets.
+Overall, the task successfully achieved the stated tasks, providing valuable insights into the importance of feature selection and data splitting in the context of rating prediction in e-commerce datasets.
 It also emphasizes the need for data scientists to carefully analyze and evaluate their models to draw meaningful conclusions and make informed decisions.